Ikram-Zak/Ikram-Zak/README.md

 I am now giving a boost to my career focusing on coding.

-- 🌱 I’m learning Python alognside Javascript
+- 🌱 I’m learning Python alongside Javascript

 - 💻 I'm currently working on 'Le Grimoire' a side project in Javascript, the repo is yet to be public :)